Getting Started & Setup

 What is Timeslot TV and how does it work? +

-Timeslot TV transforms your personal media collection into an authentic television experience.
+Timeslot TV is personal media software that organizes and plays your own collection of videos and music in an authentic television experience.

-• Creates living TV channels that play continuously from your media folders
+• Creates channels that play continuously from your media folders

-• Simulates real channel surfing - content plays at different points when you change channels
+• Simulates live broadcast - content plays at different points when you change channels

 • Features an authentic TV interface with channel numbers, volume controls, and station call signs